-Like most Americans, Europeans tend to take their vacations in the summer, especially those with young children.
+Like most Americans, Europeans tend to take their vacations in the summer, especially those with children.
 If you are going to Europe to hear the sound of history echoing through castles and cathedrals, you might prefer to go off season when the crowds of locals and tourists thin.
 On the other hand, if you want to meet people, the warm nights of summer bring folks into the town squares and onto the streets, letting you experience the communal feeling that makes Europe so special.

-The "high" season, throughout Europe, starts in June and ends in September.
+The "high" season, throughout Europe, starts in late June and ends in August.
 Most Europeans vacation in July and August.
 Specific dates when "high season rates" go into effect vary by community or facility, but you will generally pay more for services and find things a bit more crowded if you are traveling during the months of July and August.

 The benefit of traveling during the "high" season is that every museum, hotel and campground is open and eager to make their season's profit.
 This is particularly important to the traveler who wants to visit museums and churches--the summer schedules tend to be longer.
 The down-side is that additional hours may disappear as you wait in longer lines.

 The "high" season is the best time for seaside, lakefront, and other water-oriented vacations.
 Companies that rent boats and sailboards are open, snack bars are ready to rent beach chairs and serve drinks, and campgrounds are in full operation.
 Until July, you are likely to find cooler temperatures and fewer facilities available.
 In September, many of those companies shut their doors for the season.